carmenabans/Packet-Trace-Analysis/README.md

 4. **trace_4.pcap**:
    - Objective: Detect a Windows host malware infection by analyzing date/time of infection, host identifiers (IP, MAC, and name), compromised domain/IP, and HTTP-based communication methods.

+🚨 **Warning**: The packet traces have been uploaded in compressed format for secure handling.
+It is highly recommended to open these traces in controlled and secure environments, such as a virtual machine, to mitigate potential risks associated with malware or sensitive data exposure.

 ## Key Features
 - **Protocol Analysis**: Deep-dive into prevalent protocols within packet traces.
 - **Traffic Filtering**: Custom Wireshark filters were created to isolate specific packet types.